Mount Vaea

-Mount Vaea is a 472 metre (1549') summit overlooking Apia, the capital of Samoa located on the north central coast of Upolu island.
-The mountain is situated south about 3 km (2 miles) inland from Apia township and harbour.
+Mount Vaea is a 472 m summit overlooking Apia, the capital of Samoa located on the north central coast of Upolu island.
+The mountain is situated south about 3 km inland from Apia township and harbour.
 The settlement at the foothills on the northern side of the mountain is called Lalovaea (below Vaea in Samoan).

 Connections to Robert Louis Stevenson

 Mount Vaea is best known as the burial place of the Scottish writer and poet Robert Louis Stevenson, who lived the last four years of his life in Samoa before his death on 3 December 1894.
 Stevenson, who had lived on the east side of Mount Vaea, had chosen the mountain top as his final resting place.
 The day following his death, his coffin was carried by Samoans to the summit for burial.
 The steep path to his grave is called the 'Road of Loving Hearts.'
 It takes about an hour to ascend by foot.
 Stevenson was called Tusitala (Samoan language: tusi 'book', tala 'writer') by the people of Samoa.

 Inscribed on Stevenson's tomb is his epitaph: